 Project Contact: Howard Padwa, Ph.D., hpadwa@mednet.ucla.edu

-Project Contact: Kendall Darfler, MS: kdarfler@mednet.ucla.edu
+Project Contact: Kendall Darfler: kdarfler@mednet.ucla.edu

 The California Drug Medi-Cal Organized Delivery System (DMC-ODS) waiver is a 5-year demonstration project designed to establish how organized substance use disorder care can increase the success of Drug Medi-Cal beneficiaries.